 The Academic Intervention program was developed for students in Kinder through grade 3 who require additional individualized support in developing literacy skills in English, our language of instruction in the different areas in the curriculum.
 Academic Intervention consists of services that can be remedial or preventive in nature through in-class or out-of-class sessions.

 Student placement is determined by his/her present levels of performance, teachers’ referral, and formal academic assessment results.
-Participation in the program is fluid and students enter and exit the program as recommended by the AI specialist, the classroom teacher, counselor and as approved by the Student Support Team (SST).
+Participation in the program is fluid and students enter and exit the program as recommended by the Academic Intervention teacher, the classroom teacher, counselor and as approved by the Student Support Team (SST).

-Each semester, students receive a narrative assessment from the AI specialist that describes their progress in the areas of reading and writing and provides suggestions for support from parents.
-It is expected that parents of students in Academic Intervention will spend time reinforcing early literacy skills at home.
+Each semester, students receive a narrative assessment from Academic Intervention teacher that describes their progress in the areas of reading and writing and provides suggestions for support from parents.
+It is expected that parents of students in the Academic Intervention program will spend time reinforcing early literacy skills at home.